kcwtimothy/stockInsight/README.md

    -Stockanalyzer on default will always capture the most up to date stock data and 3rd friday of the current month.

 5. How to Use?
    After editing the 'tickers.txt' & 'eco_calendar_date.txt' for your own need, simply click & run 'run_all.bat' file.
+   Then it will ask you whether to download current's month option information (Y/N)?
+   If 'Y', it will return the date of 3rd friday of current month.
+   If 'N', it will ask you to input  month & year for your desired option chain.
    It's going to achieve a few things:
-   -Download stock data up to the current date -Download option chain data on the third friday of the current month.
+   -Download stock data up to the current date -Download option chain data on the third friday of the month(Opex date).
 ITM probability is calculated based on black scholes.
    -Automatically create stock data plot with technical indicators and labels.
    -Scrap the economic events data.
    The downloaded data will be automatically stored under 'data' folder.